willzywiec/transport/README.md

 tabulates keff and standard deviation for all COG and MCNP output files

 **param.py**
-imports dice, dicec, and dicem functions and creates a set of COG and MCNP input decks
+imports cog_solid, cog_cone, mcnp_cone, and mcnp_nounion functions and creates a set of COG and MCNP input decks